Constraining deviations from $\Lambda$CDM in the Hubble expansion rate: Constraints on considered models

-For model I, where the deviation parameter $\delta(z)=\delta_c$ is redshift independent, the best-fit value of $\delta_c$ is consistently negative across all combined datasets.
-When considering the combination of DESI BAO+CMB+CC+SH0ES data, the deviation from the standard $\Lambda$CDM scenario reaches a significance of $2\sigma$.
-However, the inclusion of SNIa datasets reduces this deviation to $1.6\sigma$, $1.1\sigma$, and $1.7\sigma$ for PantheonPlus, DESY5, and Union3, respectively, bringing the results into agreement with $\Lambda$CDM within the $2\sigma$ confidence level.
-For all datasets, the inferred Hubble constant is ${H_0} \sim 69~\rm km~s^{-1}~Mpc^{-1}$, which alleviates the Hubble tension.
+For model I, which features a redshift-independent deviation parameter $\delta(z)=\delta_c$, the mean value of $\delta_c$ is predominantly negative across all combined datasets, except for DESI BAO + CMB + CC + DESY5.
+For all combined datasets, the deviation from the standard $\Lambda$CDM scenario is less than 1$\sigma$, indicating the agreement with the standard model.
 Additionally, as shown in Fig.~\ref{fig:model}, the degeneracy direction among the parameters remains nearly identical across all datasets for model I.

-For model II, where the deviation parameter $\delta(z) = \delta_c z / (1+z)$ is redshift-dependent, the best-fit value of $\delta_c$ is predominantly negative across all combined datasets—except for DESI BAO+CMB+CC+SH0ES+DESY5, where it shows a slight deviation.
-In this model, the discrepancy from $\Lambda$CDM remains below $1\sigma$ significance (reaching $\sim 1\sigma$ only for DESI BAO+CMB+CC+SH0ES), indicating consistency with the standard cosmological scenario.
+For model II, where the deviation parameter $\delta(z) = \delta_c z / (1+z)$ is redshift-dependent, the mean value of $\delta_c$ is also mostly negative across the combined datasets, again except for DESI BAO + CMB + CC + DESY5.
+In this model, the discrepancy from $\Lambda$CDM remains below $1\sigma$ significance, indicating consistency with the standard cosmological scenario.
 Unlike model I, the degeneracy direction among the parameters in model II exhibits notable variations upon the inclusion of SNIa datasets, as illustrated in Fig.~\ref{fig:model}.
 The model exhibits characteristic redshift-dependent behavior: at low redshifts ($z\ll 1$), $\delta(z)$ scales approximately linearly as $\delta_{c}z$, while at high redshifts ($z\gg 1$) it asymptotically approaches $\delta_c$.
 This distinctive redshift dependence should help explain why model II, unlike model I, shows significant variations in parameter degeneracy directions when SNIa datasets are included.
 Since current SNIa samples primarily probe the low-redshift universe, they mainly constrain the linear regime of the deviation parameter.